wflms20110333/IMMA/README.md

 ### Input files

 `MessageBank.txt` is a shared database of default messages for any Browserbug.
 Currently a tab-separated file.
 Messages should be grammatically capitalized & punctuated, with emojis within brackets.
-The code may later on edit the writing style of these messages, remove emojis, etc. Each message has a score that denotes that message's impact on each mood variable [being *happy* (social interaction), being *relaxed* (not stressed), being *determined* (not boredom), being properly *focused* (not distracted), wellbeing (not discomfort)] as well as compatibility with character personality on a -1 to 1 scale [cheerful, energetic, positivity].
+The code may later on edit the writing style of these messages, remove emojis, etc. Each message has a score that denotes that message's impact on each mood variable [being *happy* and *relaxed* (not stressed or frustrated), being properly *focused* (not distracted or bored), wellbeing (not discomfort)] as well as compatibility with character personality on a -1 to 1 scale [cheerful, energetic, positivity].
 (User-created message scores only have the mood impact score, not personality.)

 `QuestionBank.txt` is likewise a tab-separated file containing general questions alongside their scores.